wangziqi2013/wangziqi2013.github.io/_posts/2019-09-11-ooo-commit-processors.markdown

 2. The paper makes an interesting observation that by using a CAM for register renaming, only two of the three control bits need to be saved.

+**Lowlights:**

+1. The paper failed to mention why register renaming at the end of checkpoint i needs to be delayed to the end of checkpoint i + 1.

 This paper explores the design space for out-of-order instruction commit in out-of-order execution, superscalar processors.
 Conventionally, out-of-order execution processors have a FIFO reorder buffer (ROB) at the backend which is populated when instructions are dispatched to the backend.
 Instructions are inserted into the ROB in the original dynamic program order,